 All assets are publicly available and not secured.
 But the IDs are randomly generated as 128 bit number (GUID) and almost impossible to find out by just trial and error.
-So you are assets are safe.
+Consider your assets safe.

 You can download and link assets from the following URL: